Basic Camp is the premier leadership program of its

 CTLT is a summer internship offered

-to Cadets during their MS III and MS IV summer.
-During CTLT cadets will attached
+to Cadets during their MS III and MS IV summer break.
+During CTLT cadets are attached

 to an active duty unit for three weeks and act in some type of leadership role.

 During CTLT cadets travel to Korea, Hawaii, Germany and other countries around

 Nursing students who are also Senior Army ROTC Cadets

 have an opportunity for a unique summer nursing experience.
 The paid,

 three-week Nurse Summer Training Program assigns Cadets to Army hospitals